sarahdini-design/ontario-ed-performance-analysis/docs/data-notes.md

 ### Interpretation of the 90th Percentile

-The 90th percentile represents the maximum wait time within which 90% of included ED patients received their initial physician assessment.
+The 90th percentile shows the time within which 90% of included ED patients received their initial physician assessment.

 For example, a value of 5 hours means that 90% of included ED visits received an initial physician assessment within 5 hours, while approximately 10% waited longer.